 On October 21st 2015, web servers controlled by TalkTalk, the telecoms provider, came under cyber attack.
 The nature of the attack led to a degradation in service (e-mail and web) performance, which was how the attack was first spotted.
 For this reason it was categorised (at least by TalkTalk) as a sustained Distributed Denial of Service (DDoS) attack.
 Subsequently it emerged that customer data had been stolen during the attack.

-If I was not so astonished by the audacious scale and successful nature of the attack, I might have more sympathy for TalkTalk in being pilloried by commentators seemingly worried about semantics.
+If I was not so astonished by the audacious scale and successful nature of the cyber attack, I might have more sympathy for TalkTalk in being pilloried by commentators seemingly worried about semantics.
 As it is, TalkTalk’s shares suffered dropping from 289.4 (October 20th) to a low of 225.3 (October 26th).
 How much of that drop was related to this attack is unclear, but it is undoubtedly significant.

 If a target system’s performance is degraded during an attack, it would lead us to one of four conclusions.